-The CHSL bit selects L-channel or R-channel data to be used in monaural mode.
+The CHSL bit selects L-channel or R-channel data to be used in monaural mode, except for the DSD mode.
+In the DSD mono mode, DATA (pin 3) is used for the input data.

 OS[1:0]: Delta-Sigma Oversampling Rate Selection